bioinformatics-core-shared-training/data-sharing/slides.md

 # Data Sharing

 - Why sharing is important?
-- Which data to share?
+- What data to share?
 - When to share?
 - How to share data?
 - Under which license?